 Now that the valvetrain is stabilized and the head is clamped to the block, its time to add a bit more air into the mix.
 On the driver’s side of the engine, the stock intake horn is very restrictive and only flows 432 CFM of air which becomes a bottleneck, so an easy and inexpensive solution is the Banks Monster Ram Intake and larger boost tube.
-You can get 3.5- or 4-inch version for the 6.7 Cummins which will flow up to 1,008 CFM, feed more air into the cylinders, lowers air temp, and actually raise boost pressure without creating any additional exhaust back pressure.
+You can get 3.5- or 4-inch version for your Cummins which will flow up to 1,008 CFM, feed more air into the cylinders, lowers air temp, and actually raise boost pressure without creating any additional exhaust back pressure.

 It’s always smart money to upgrade the intercooler during stage two to pull more heat away from the air headed to the engine.
 The stock intercooler will flow a bit more than it was designed to, but once the boost is turned way up, the stock core becomes a restriction, creates a pressure drop, and is less efficient at removing heat.
 An AFE Bladerunner can flow 30% more air than stock and has 3/16” TIG welded end tanks, and since its rated at 200 psi it can handle any amount of boost you can pump into it.